BDelhees/mendicantbias/src/README.md

 | **Predicted** |  **1**   | True Positive (TP) | False Positive (FP)
 | **Predicted** |  **0**   | False Negative (FN) | True Negative (TN)

-The confusion matrix shows if the classifier correctly identified the observation or was it confused with other labels?
+The confusion matrix shows if the classifier correctly identified the observation or was it confused with other labels.

 - TP: Cases which are predicted to be positive and are actually positive.
 - TN: Cases which are predicted to be negative and are actually negative.